smallsaucepan/marching-squares/README.md

 ```

-This should yield you the data of two bands, which might look like this if displayed visually:
+This will yield the data of two bands, which might look like this if displayed visually:

 ### Optimisations